Tommy Solomon: Family

 As the Kāi Tahu are a South Island Māori tribe rather than Moriori, Solomon's children were considered of mixed descent.
 Modern scholars, however, reject the concept of a phylogenetically much distinct Moriori, and instead consider them a culturally distinct offshoot of an early (pre-Kāi Tahu) South Island Māori group, as evidenced by similarities between the Moriori language and the k-dialect of southern Māori.
 There are still many people of partial Moriori descent both in the Chatham Islands and in mainland New Zealand, and the Moriori are today generally considered a distinct cultural rather than racial entity.

 Death and legacy

-Solomon died of pneumonia and heart failure in 1933.
+Solomon died of pneumonia and heart failure on 19 March 1933.
 Whati Tuuta, the son of his friend George Tuuta, built his coffin.
-In 1986, a statue was made to commemorate him; it can be found at Manukau close to his farm.
+On 29 December 1986, a statue was made and unveiled by Prime Minister David Lange to commemorate him; it can be found at Manukau close to his farm.
+During the ceremony, Lange stated in his speech that the "Moriori were not a myth.
+They were, in these islands, a real people.
+We cannot make them live again, but we can tell the truth about who they were and what happened to them."
+The statue was later restored in July 2025.